 - Most of the physical changes are reversible.
 We can obtain the substance back even after the change.

-Some of the examples of a physical change are folding of a paper sheet, melting of wax, freezing and boiling water, melting of ice, condensation, vaporization, magnetizing a compass needle, dissolving sugar in water, etc.
+Some examples of a physical change are folding of a paper sheet, melting of wax, freezing and boiling water, melting of ice, condensation, vaporization, magnetizing a compass needle, dissolving sugar in water, etc.

 A substance is said to undergo a chemical change when the chemical properties of a substance alter.
 As a result, there is either formation or breaking of atomic bonds at the molecular level.
-Some of the characteristics of a chemical change are:
+Some characteristics of a chemical change are: